Ahmed-Hafez-CB/alx-system_engineering-devops/0x00-shell_basics/README.md

 Shows the content list in a long formate of the directory.
 (v) 4-listmorefiles:
 Shows the content list with more information (hidden included).
-(vi) 5-listfilesdigitonly.
+(vi) 5-listfilesdigitonly:
-Shows LIST with NUMBERS
+Shows LIST with NUMBERS.
+(vii) 6-firstdirectory:
+Creates a directory in tmp.